 We are in great need of blankets, towels, 70% rubbing alcohol, gauze pads, betadine to be used in the clinic.

-We can also use leashes for the dogs, topical flea preventative/treatment for cats and dogs, Dog & cat food, kitty litter, trash bags, paper towels, and bleach to help with the daily care of the animals while they wait for homes.
+We can also use donations of dog food (no Ole' Roy, please), cat food (wet and dry), collars and leashes for the dogs, cat liter, trash bags, paper towels, and bleach to help with the daily care of the animals while they wait for homes.

-All donations are tax deductible (via Shelby County No Kill Mission) and you will receive a receipt to use with your taxes.
+All donations are tax deductible and you will receive a receipt to use with your taxes.

 Your donations can be shipped or delivered to the Shelby County Animal Shelter at 266 Kentucky Street in Shelbyville, KY 40065.
 For help, you can call 502-633-0009.